Updated 9 December 2025

 16. Bottarga

-Bottarga is a prized ingredient often referred to as the “gold of the sea".
+Bottarga is a prized ingredient often referred to as the “gold of the sea”.
 It is made from salt-cured fish roe sac, typically sourced from tuna or mullet.
-The addition of bottarga delivers a bold yet delicate flavour that enhances various dishes when grated into them.
+Grated over pasta or sliced thin, its bold yet delicate flavour enhances a wide range of dishes.
 Its popularity has endured for centuries due to its distinct taste.

 17. Risotto di Seppie alla Veneziana

-This classic Italian creation hails from Venice, and uses the cuttlefish found in the Venetian lagoon.
-It's a beloved speciality during spring for its distinct taste and beautiful presentation.
+This classic Italian dish comes from Venice and features cuttlefish from the Venetian lagoon.
+It’s a beloved speciality during spring for its distinct taste and beautiful presentation.
 The stunning black hue is achieved by blending squid ink with white rice, creating a visually striking dish.
 Kick start your holiday with this fantastic dish as you explore Venice on our Grand Tour of Italy.

 18. Spaghetti alle Vongole

 Spaghetti alle vongole is another favourite originating from Naples.
 It consists of thin pasta cooked with clams, garlic, white wine, and parsley.
-This delicious pasta is especially popular in coastal regions and on islands where fresh shellfish is abundant.
-It embodies the essence of traditional Italian cuisine and the use of high-quality ingredients.
+This delicious pasta is especially popular in coastal regions and on islands where fresh shellfish are abundant.
+It embodies the essence of traditional Italian cuisine, emphasising the importance of high-quality ingredients.

 19. Pizza Margherita

 This classic Neapolitan pizza is a delightful blend of simple and delicious ingredients.
 It begins with a thin crust, topped with fresh tomatoes, mozzarella cheese, aromatic basil leaves, and a drizzle of olive oil.
-Interestingly, in 1889 it was named after Queen Margherita because the colours of the pizza's ingredients reflected the Italian flag.
+Interestingly, in 1889, it was named after Queen Margherita because the colours of the pizza’s ingredients matched those of the Italian flag.
 This iconic dish is not to be missed and makes for an excellent lunch break as you discover the Amalfi Coast, Pompeii & Capri.

 20. Osso Buco alla Milanese

-Osso buco alla Milanese is a treasured recipe that combines simplicity and indulgence.
-It starts with veal shanks, expertly cut to reveal the rich marrow-filled bone (osso buco translates to hole in bone").
+This treasured recipe combines simplicity and indulgence.
+It starts with veal shanks, expertly cut to reveal the rich marrow-filled bone (osso buco translates to ‘hole in bone’).
 These shanks are then gently simmered in a broth made with white wine and vegetables like carrots, onions, and celery.

 21. Cacia e Pepe

-Cacio e pepe is a simple yet delicious recipe for pasta that can be enjoyed all year round.
-Black pepper and cheese (cacio) are mixed with some starchy water from cooking pasta, the pasta is then added to the dish melting the cheese with its heat and coating each strand in this stunningly simple sauce.
+Cacio e pepe (cheese and pepper) is a simple yet delicious pasta dish, often made with long strands like spaghetti or tonnarelli.
+Black pepper and cheese (cacio) are mixed with some starchy water from cooking pasta, and the pasta is then added to the dish, melting the cheese with its heat and coating each strand in this stunningly simple, creamy sauce.

 22. Saltimbocca alla Romana

-This name of this traditional culinary delight is translated as jump in the mouth, and is a classic Roman recipe.
-Veal is topped with prosciutto and sage, and sauteed with butter and white wine.
+This classic Roman recipe translates as ‘jump in the mouth’.
+Veal is topped with prosciutto and sage, then sautéed in butter and white wine.
 This dish reflects the elegance and sophistication of Roman cuisine.

 23. Risotto alla Milanese

-This dish pays homage to rice farming in Lombardy.
+This dish pays homage to the rich tradition of rice farming in Lombardy.
 It combines rich bone marrow with creamy arborio rice and saffron to create a golden risotto.
-It reflects the rich agricultural history of the region with opulence and visual appeal.
+It reflects the region’s rich agricultural history with opulence and visual appeal.

 24. Baccala

-Baccala is cod which has been salted and dried.
+Baccalà is cod that has been salted and dried.
 This classic ingredient is great as a snack, or it adds a salty element to a variety of dishes.
-Originating in northern Europe, baccala became popular in Italian cuisine because it was easily preserved.
+Originating in northern Europe, baccalà became popular in Italian cuisine due to its easy preservation.

 25. Gelato

-Gelato is a traditional Italian sweet treat or dolce.
-Italian ice cream is popular the world over for its quality, creaminess and wide variety of flavours, from vanilla to exotic fruits, berries, or even chocolate and espresso.
+Gelato is popular worldwide for its quality, creaminess, and wide variety of flavours, from vanilla to exotic fruits, berries, and even chocolate and espresso.
+Made with more milk and less cream than regular ice cream, and churned more slowly, it offers a more intense flavour experience.
 Best enjoyed under the Italian sunshine.

 26. Sfogliatella